 ADHD Coaches Training

+This will only be available during the first quarter of 2018.
 Training to become an ADHD coach is a 2-year program with Living ADDventure® and requires a deep commitment and a genuine desire to help others beyond one’s own family.
 Over the years we have trained some 15 coaches of whom only a handful are still training, as their children and/or spouse have moved on.

 Study Skills Training